NEW TO RAW FEEDING? GET STARTED WITH OUR NEW START PACKS FOR CATS & DOGS.

 The majority of vets have confidence that AAFCO accreditation of a food will protect dogs and cats from nutritional disease.
-A recent episode of 'Lateline' in Australia described a study published in the Australian Veterinary Journal (2016)1 in which supermarket cat foods were analysed and shown not to contain the nutrient levels stated on the labels.
+An episode of 'Lateline' in Australia described a study published in the Australian Veterinary Journal (2016)1 in which supermarket cat foods were analysed and shown not to contain the nutrient levels stated on the labels.

 Studies showing that the contents of a bag of dog or cat food does not match the nutritional analysis on the label are not new.
 A review of some of these studies makes it hard to accept that processed pet food is anything like the ‘complete and balanced,’ safe, high quality product that their marketers would have us believe.